microsoft/vscode-livepreview/README.md

-# Live Preview - VS Code Extension 📡
+# Live Server Preview - VS Code Extension 📡

-⚠️ WARNING: this extension is still under development! ⚠️

 An extension that hosts a local server for you to preview your web projects on!